 I don’t have many projects.
 Typically, if something requires more than one task to be completed, it should be a project, but I try to only use +name_of_project only for important projects of my life.

-I only use due dates for appointments, meetings and in general for tasks that have to be completed due to a specific date.
+I only use due dates for tasks that have to be completed due to a specific date.
 It’s very important to use due dates only when needed!
 For the rest I use priorities.

 I use from A to D: